 - Commission-free trades of stocks and ETFs

 - Connect with a supportive community of investors

 - "Themes" help you to find investments that interest you

 Another option is to invest in real estate through platforms like Fundrise.
 With Fundrise, you can invest in a portfolio of income-generating properties for as little as $10.
-And since Fundrise is a passive investment, you won’t need to do any work to earn money from your investment.
+And since Fundrise is a passive investment, you won’t need to work to earn money from your investment.